naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 GalaxyAnnoyed: *glubglubglub*

-[The ship eventually reaches the city of Robotropolis, hitting a filled parking lot.]
+%The ship eventually reaches the city of Robotropolis, hitting a filled parking lot.

 PlugScared: [at the crow's nest] SACRE BLEU!
 We're going to hit a bunch of boats!!!!